Carl Jacob Burckhardt: Final mediations

+Burckhardt (second left) at the guests of honour in 1959, alongside Joseph Goebbels and Anton Dichtel.

 On 3 June 1939, Greiser handed a note to the Polish high commissioner to Danzig, Marian Chodacki, accusing the Polish customs inspectors of "bad behavior" and asked for all of the Polish customs inspectors to leave the Free City forever, a demand that was rejected by the Poles.
 As usual, Burckhardt, as the High Commissioner, was called upon to mediate the dispute.

 Later in June 1939, Burckhardt complained that Nazi "extremists" were trying to provoke the Poles, complaining that the "Week of German Culture" launched in the last week of June 1939 was intentionally outrageous.
 The "Week of German Culture" was intended to emphasise the German character of Danzig and some of the claims made during the Week of German Culture, such as that Danzig had never been the Polish city of Gdańsk and always been Danzig, were considered highly offensive in Poland.

 Dr. Josef Geobbels, the Reich Minister of Propaganda was the guest of honor for the Week of German Culture.
 In his speech at the conclusion of the Week of German Culture, Goebbels stated that Danzig would soon "come home to the Reich" and that: "I have come to fortify you in your resolution.
 Germany is everywhere that there are Germans.
 Only the jealousy, the defiance, the stupidity of other nations oppose you.
 Then again, political frontiers can be displaced for a time.
 The frontiers which are drawn by language, race and blood are fixed eternally".
 Burckhardt was relieved that the Poles chose to not make any issue out of Goebbels's provocative speech as Colonel Beck accepted the claim of the Reich government that Goebbels was expressing his personal views and not those of the German government.